enebular/docs/en/GetStarted/DataVisualization.md

 ![createInfoMotion](./../../img/GetStarted/DataVisualization-createInfoMotion.png)

 Give the InfoMotion a title.
-For the InfoMotion's default access permissions, just set it to `superdev` this time.
+For the InfoMotion's default access permissions, just set it to `developer` this time.
 Select whatever you like for the "category" at the bottom.

 ![InfoMotionModal](./../../img/GetStarted/DataVisualization-InfoMotionModal.png)